 General comments:

 This section relates to quarterly and annual submission of information for individual entities.
+The template shall be reported annually only in case undertakings have been exempted of reporting it in the last quarter.

 The asset categories referred to in this template are the ones defined in Annex IV - Assets Categories of this Regulation and references to Complementary Identification Code (‘CIC’) refer to Annex VI - CIC table of this Regulation.